elvisimprsntr/siriproxy-redeye/README.md

 Let me know if you want to collaborate.

-- Determine if there is a way to pass in a key/value hash.
-- Add ability to control multiple devices
+- Add ability to control multiple rooms/devices
 - Make plugin self aware of your configuration using the REST interface.
 - Pull in channel guide from Zap2It or some other TV guide database.